Last updated: 30/09/2017, 1 min read

 How to do it

-Step 1: First you create your initial list, with names that are names of other lists.
+Step 1: First create your initial list, with names that are names of other lists.
 Example:

 Step 2: Then, create the lists that are included in the initial list:

-Step 3: Finally, create all the subsequent lists:
+Step 3: Finally, create all the following lists:

 Step 4: Having created all the lists, then you should name them using the define name command: